-- 1. Install the special cassette marked distal, and close the cassette door. - Note: Confirm the special cassette distal bubble sensor tips are removed. - 2.
-A "NEW PATIENT?" message may appear.
-Press [YES]. - 3.
+- 1. Install the special cassette marked proximal, and close the cassette door. - Note: Confirm the special cassette proximal bubble sensor tips are removed. - 2.
+Press [YES] to clear settings. - 3.
 Press the [A] softkey to select line A. - 4.
 Enter a rate of 400 mL/hr and VTBI of 50 mL. - 5.
 Press [START] and verify the "CONFIRM PROGRAM?" message is displayed.
 If rate and VTBI are correct, press [YES]. - 6.
 Verify fluid is pumping, the message "PUMPING" is displayed in the line A status bar, and the line A LED flashes. - 7.
-Before 1 mL of fluid is delivered, verify the alarm sounds and the "DISTAL AIR A. BACKPRIME" message is flashing on the display. - 8.
-Open the door and remove the special cassette.
+Before 1 mL of fluid is delivered, verify the alarm sounds and the "PROX AIR A. BACKPRIME" message is flashing on the display. - 8.
+Open the door, and remove the special cassette.